Weasels Ripped My Flesh

-Weasels Ripped My Flesh is the seventh studio album by the American rock group the Mothers of Invention, and the tenth overall by Frank Zappa, released in 1970.
-It is the second album released after the Mothers disbanded in 1969, preceded by Burnt Weeny Sandwich.
-In contrast to its predecessor, which almost entirely focused on studio recordings of arranged compositions, Weasels Ripped My Flesh consists of a combination of live and studio recordings and features more improvisation.
+Weasels Ripped My Flesh is the eighth album by the American rock group the Mothers of Invention, and the tenth overall by Frank Zappa, released in 1970.
+Following the Mothers' late 1969 split, Zappa assembled two albums – Burnt Weeny Sandwich and Weasels Ripped My Flesh – from unreleased studio and live recordings by the band, as well as some outtakes/leftovers from his 1969 solo album Hot Rats.
+While Burnt Weeny Sandwich focuses mostly on studio recordings and tightly arranged compositions, Weasels Ripped My Flesh focuses mostly on live recordings and loose/improvisational pieces.

 Album information

 Whereas all but one of the pieces on Burnt Weeny Sandwich have a more planned feel captured by quality studio equipment, five tracks from Weasels Ripped My Flesh capture the Mothers on stage, where they employ frenetic and chaotic improvisation characteristic of avant-garde jazz and free jazz.
-This is particularly evident on "The Eric Dolphy Memorial Barbecue," a tribute to the multi-instrumentalist, who died in 1964 and is cited as a musical influence in the liner notes to the band's Freak Out! album.
+This is particularly evident on "The Eric Dolphy Memorial Barbecue", a tribute to the multi-instrumentalist Eric Dolphy who died in 1964 and is cited as a musical influence in the liner notes to the band's Freak Out! album.
 The song opens with a complex melody over a 3/4 rhythm, breaking into howls and laughter at the three-minute mark, then the theme is repeated and elaborated; after a brief rave-up section, the number concludes in stop-start fashion.
+This song is a feature of the annual Dolphy Day celebration at Le Moyne College, New York.

-Zappa's classical influences are reflected in characteristically satirical fashion on "Prelude to the Afternoon of a Sexually Aroused Gas Mask", a play on Claude Debussy's "Prélude à l'après-midi d'un faune (Prelude to the Afternoon of a Faun)".
+Zappa's classical influences are reflected in characteristically satirical fashion on "Prelude to the Afternoon of a Sexually Aroused Gas Mask", a play on Claude Debussy's Prélude à l'après-midi d'un faune (Prelude to the Afternoon of a Faun).
 "Oh No" is a vocal version of a theme that originally appeared on Zappa's Lumpy Gravy album, as well as a pointed barb aimed at the Beatles' "All You Need Is Love".
 "The Orange County Lumber Truck" incorporates the "Riddler's Theme" from the Batman TV show.
-The album's closer and title track consists of every player on stage producing as much noise and feedback as they can for two minutes.
+The album's closer and title track consists of every player on stage producing as much noise and feedback as they can for about one and a half minutes.
 An audience member is heard yelling for more at its conclusion.
 The All-Music Guide concludes that the track is "perfectly logical in the album's context."